- Для внешней установки

 Competition and imitations

-China is not a country characterized by respect for intellectual property rights.
-As a result, there are more than a dozen companies copying Fermax products in China.
-In the early years, we suffered a stage of imitation.
-Despite the proliferation of large vertical residential developments, the video door entry system was a product practically unknown.
+In China, despite the proliferation of large vertical residential developments, the video door entry system was a product practically unknown.
 By setting up our operations there, we unwittingly set the standard.
 A plethora of manufacturers appeared which, in order to put together a catalogue, merely tried to copy us, but with much worse quality and performance.

 The need for constant innovation in order to remain competitive in the Chinese market led Fermax to set up its own R&D unit Shanghai, where ideas are generated which may subsequently also be exploited in the parent company.
 China, which for many competitors has always been a threat, has become an attractive market for Fermax as well as a source of overall competitive advantage.